-Most of us in my family can still recite these wonderful verses because we can sing them; the problem is – all of us are still figuring out how to actually live them.
+Most of us in my family can still recite these wonderful verses because we can sing them; the problem is – all of us are still trying to figure out how to actually live the words!

 If you do not love your brother whom you have seen, you cannot love God whom you have not seen.

-Living in the middle of two brothers was not easy and hearing the message that her loving God was bound up with her loving these two sometimes hard-to-love, sometimes hard-to-live-with siblings – well, that was surely a challenge.
+Living in the middle of two brothers was not always easy for her and hearing the message that loving God was bound up with loving these two flesh and blood, sometimes hard-to-love, hard-to-live-with siblings – well, some days, that could be a challenge for her!

-It’s always a challenge to love, because we don’t love in the abstract.
-We are real, less-than-perfect people loving other real, less-than-perfect people.
-And face to face, hand to hand, flesh and blood love is messy.
-But we love anyway because God loves us.
-We are able to love because God loves us, loves in us and loves through us.
+We all are real, less-than-perfect people loving other real, less-than-perfect people.
+The only way we are truly able to love is because God loves: loves in us and loves through us.

-“OK, so, who is my neighbor?” the lawyer wants specific rules and clear guidelines.
+“OK, who is my neighbor?” the lawyer wants specific rules and clear guidelines.